eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 As shown in Figure 11, a Wallet Unit downloads the PID Provider Access CA Trusted List(s) it needs from the relevant Trusted List Provider(s), possibly after having located them via the Commission common trust infrastructure.
-It also downloads all Attestation Provider Access CA Trusted List(s)See [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) for more information on these Trusted Lists.
+It also downloads all Attestation Provider Access CA Trusted List(s).
+See [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) for more information on these Trusted Lists.

 Note: It is not mandatory for each Wallet Unit to possess all PID Provider CA